iifawzi/tf-raft/README.md

 ## Raft Consensus Protocol

-The implementation of tf-raft is based on the ["CONSENSUS: BRIDGING THEORY AND PRACTICE"](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf) dissertation.
+The implementation of tf-raft is based on the [CONSENSUS: Bridging theory and practice](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf) dissertation.
 Raft is a consensus protocol designed to be easy to understand.
 In essence, Raft ensures that a distributed system reaches a consensus on a single value even if some of the nodes in the system fail or behave maliciously.

 In short, Raft achieves consensus through a leader-follower model, where one node serves as the leader and others as followers.
 The leader is responsible for coordinating the consensus process, and all updates go through the leader to ensure consistency.